Property Reviews and Reporting

 Upon review of the report, the ACO may either request additional information or determine whether the institution should be relieved of accountability or take any further actions deemed appropriate.

-For additional information on property or IUID issues or comments, contact the ONR property systems manager by phone (617-753-4598) or at by e-mail at email@example.com
+For additional information on property or IUID issues or comments, contact the ONR property systems manager by phone at 617-753-4598 or by email at ONR_ERSB@navy.mil.